 In the collaborative care model, a combination of specialists, including a primary care provider (PCP), behavioral health care managers, psychiatrists, and other mental health care management staff such as a nurse, clinical social worker, and psychologist, work together to provide a care plan for patients.

-A collaborative care model is a team-based approach to healthcare that increases the resources and self-management support systems available to patients.
+A collaborative care model is a team-based approach to healthcare that increases patient resources and self-management support systems.

 But what is the value of the collaborative care model in the digital mental health space?
 Can the collaborative care model increase referrals to digital apps and promote patient engagement?